syonfox/Motion-Flow/Report.md

 The game concept started as a ski game where the player would ski down a slope taking jumps and possibly tricks.
 This idea took inspiration from Altos Adventure.
-After working on the intital sole mehanics and gettig//
+After working on the inital skiing mehanics and getting the slope generation and physics working The idea

 #### ML Concepts